 Subject lines that don’t fit within the space provided in recipients’ inboxes get truncated, cutting off part of the text you’ve spent time writing.
 This risks your message not being read in full, and it doesn’t look great either.
 Get to know the different subject line character limits for different browsers (e.g. Google Chrome and Firefox) and devices (e.g. the latest iPhone or Google Pixel).

 Include recipients’ names.

 If you’ve collected people’s names along with their email addresses, you can automatically include them in email subject lines.
 According to Hubspot, this increases open rates.

 Humour, urgency, storytelling and emojis are powerful tools to improve what would otherwise be a generic subject line.
 But if you ever find yourself doing the same thing again and again, pull back a bit.
 Overusing these techniques and tools can come across as contrived.
 You end up desensitising your mailing list, and even annoying them.

 The fewer words you can use to make your point, the better.
 Long subject lines take longer to read, increasing the risk of the recipient getting distracted before they fully digest your message.

 Don’t be misleading.

-A definite no-no in email marketing is drawing someone in with a subject line that has nothing to do with what’s inside in the email body.
-It reflects poorly on your attitude towards your customers and general brand philosophy
+A definite no-no in email marketing is drawing someone in with a subject line that has nothing to do with what’s inside the email body.
+It reflects poorly on your attitude towards your customers and general brand philosophy.

 How do I measure success?